 Note that a wholesaler account is required to purchase these items, and there is a $450 minimum on all wholesale orders

-Our unfiltered industrial grade beeswax is 100% pure, raw beeswax taken straight from the hive without any additional filtering or processing.
+Our unfiltered industrial grade beeswax is 100% raw beeswax taken straight from the hive without any additional filtering or processing.
 Beeswax is one of nature’s most amazing products.
 Honey bees have four pairs of glands on the underside of their abdomen that secretes the wax, which is derived from the same nectar that the bees collect from flowers to create honey.

 Since unfiltered beeswax is a completely natural product, the color and aroma can vary from batch to batch depending on where the hives were located, which type of nectar was being collected and where the wax came from within the hive.
 Wax can be collected from honeycomb cappings or from the foundation used in the hive.
 In general, beeswax from older foundations is darker in color and may have a stronger, earthy aroma.
 Our unfiltered industrial grade beeswax is just that, and therefore much darker in color and has a more robust aroma compared to our cosmetic grade beeswax.
 It also contains impurities that need to be filtered out (see below).